thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 ## Available methods

 While the `TabularDataReader` is not a fully fledged collection instance it still exposes a lots of methods that fall into the category of records collection manipulations.
-Because chaining is at the core of most of the methods you can be sure that each manipulation returns a new instance preserving your original data.
+Because chaining is at the core of the API, most methods return a new instance preserving your original data.

-### Countable, IteratorAggregate
+### Counting and traversing the records

 Any `TabularDataReader` instance implements the `Countable` and the `IteratorAggregate` interface.
 It means that at any given time you can access the number of elements that are included in the instance